 - Alleviates constipation

 Chicory dosing varies a lot depending on your dog’s overall health and other needs.
 So if you’d like to try it for your dog, ask your holistic vet to help you decide how much to give.

 Garlic is another prebiotic source for your dog that you may not have thought of.

 Now you may be thinking, “Isn’t garlic toxic to dogs?”
 Well … it can be … but only if you give really large amounts.
 Like whole heads of garlic …

 In the right amounts, garlic is super beneficial for your dog.

 - Stimulates the lymphatic system to remove wastes

 Feeding Your Dog Garlic

-They then form allicin which is the active medicinal ingredient of garlic.
+Allicin is the active medicinal ingredient of garlic.
 So always chop or crush your raw garlic.